powerapi-ng/powerapi-ng.github.io/docs/reference/reports/reports.md

 A `PowerReport` is used to transfer information about power consumption estimations.
 Its specific fields are the following:

-- `power`: A power value in Watts.
+- `power`: a power value in Watts.

 Below you find an exemple of `PowerReport`: